Omurice. A delicious and popular Japanese fried rice covered in a luscious blanket of soft scrambled eggs with a tangy ketchup sauce.

 Instructions

-- Add in rinsed mixed vegetables.
-Fry until veggies have softened, about 1-2 minutes.
+- Fry mixed veggies until softened, about 1-2 minutes.

-- Season rice with soy sauce, ketchup and sesame oil.
-Give it a mix until every rice granule is colored brown.
+- Toss in cold day-old rice and break it up.
+Season rice with soy sauce, ketchup and sesame oil.
+Toss until every rice granule is colored brown.

-- Transfer rice into two serving plate(s) and shape it into a dome.
-Alternatively, you can pack the fried rice into a dome-like medium bowl and then place a larger shallow bowl over top of the rice.
+- Plate two larger shallow bowls on top of each rice bowl.
 Let it set for 1 minute.
-Then flip it over and remove the medium bowl.
+Then flip it over and remove the first bowl.

 - In a small bowl, beat 2 eggs (per serving).